priyankasobhila/learn-shell/README.md

 # learn-shell
-# how to open git hub
+# how to open GitHub
 ## how to open intellij
+# hello world